kfl/muddy/README.md

 on the documentation for BuDDy, available in $MUDDYHOME/buddy/doc/buddy.ps

 MuDDy consists of three modules:
   * `bdd` implementing the functionality of the BuDDy `bdd.h` header
   * `fdd` implementing the functionality of the BuDDy `fdd.h` header
   * `bvec` implementing the functionality of the BuDDy `bvec.h` header

 Each module has a sig/mli file.
 In this file you can find:
   * Short documentation of the types and values.
   * A comparison to the BuDDy C types and function declarations.

 You should be aware, that there is the general difference between MuDDy and BuDDy that when you use MuDDy, reference counting of BDD nodes are managed automatically.

-Identifiers are almost equivalent between MuDDy-SML and MuDDy-OCaml.
+Identifiers are almost the same in MuDDy-SML and MuDDy-OCaml.
-Since SML and O'Caml disagrees about what exactly makes up an identifier there is however minor differences:
+However, since SML and O'Caml disagrees about what exactly makes up an identifier there are some minor differences:

-Muddy-OCaml:  MuddySML:
+    MuDDy-OCaml:  MuDDy-SML:

     tt            TRUE
     ff            FALSE

     diff          DIFF
     imp           IMP
     lessth        LESSTH
     biimp         BIIMP
     bor           OR
     invimp        INVIMP
     nand          NAND
     nor           NOR
     band          AND
     xor           XOR

     not           NOT

     ite           ITE

-ordering      method      (this is a type) win2          WIN2 win2ite       WIN2ITE
+    ordering      method      (this is a type)
+    win2          WIN2
+    win2ite       WIN2ITE
     sift          SIFT
     siftite       SIFTITE
     random        RANDOM
     reorder_none  REORDER_NONE

 Some tutorial material is includes in